l33t5p34k3r/truth-lies-and-democracy/README.md

-# democracy-gamejam
-Truth, Lies and Gamejamming
+# Truth, Lies and Democracy